rupertparry/fup/README.md

 # FUP – A simple tool for putting files up.

-✨ Share a file via a unique URL with one command.

-`fup` is a simple command-line tool for sharing links to files.
+**fup** is a simple command-line tool for sharing links to files.
 It uses a unique hash of a file based on the creation date & your username to act as a unique file ID and keep everything in sync.